(A) Policy statement and purpose

 An investigation must give the complainant and respondent a full, equal, and fair opportunity to be heard and to present witnesses, including fact and expert witnesses, and other inculpatory and exculpatory evidence.
 The investigation will be thorough and impartial.

 The title IX coordinator will assign one or more investigators to each investigation.
-In many cases, an investigator will be a title IX deputy coordinator, but may also be a member of the office of the dean of students, the title IX coordinator (when appropriate), any trained staff member, or an external investigator to be selected and assigned in consultation with the chief diversity and belonging officer, the universitys president, and the office of general counsel (if applicable).
+In many cases, an investigator will be a title IX deputy coordinator, but may also be a member of the office of the dean of students, a member of equity and compliance, the title IX coordinator (when appropriate), any trained staff member, or an external investigator to be selected and assigned in consultation with the chief diversity and belonging officer, the universitys president, and the office of general counsel (if applicable).

 The investigator typically will separately interview the complainant, the respondent, and available witnesses; record the interviews; give the parties an equal opportunity to submit or identify relevant information; and gather relevant information.
 That information may include documents, images, written or electronic communications or data, and medical records (with the persons consent).
 BGSU will not restrict the ability of either party to discuss the allegations under investigation or to gather and present relevant evidence.